Natural History (Pliny): Mineralogy

 In the last two books of the work (Books XXXVI and XXXVII), Pliny describes many different minerals and gemstones, building on works by Theophrastus and other authors.
 The topic concentrates on the most valuable gemstones, and he criticises the obsession with luxury products such as engraved gems and hardstone carvings.
 He provides a thorough discussion of the properties of fluorspar, noting that it is carved into vases and other decorative objects.
 The account of magnetism includes the myth of Magnes the shepherd.

 Pliny moves into crystallography and mineralogy, describing the octahedral shape of the diamond and recording that diamond dust is used by gem engravers to cut and polish other gems, owing to its great hardness.
 He states that rock crystal is valuable for its transparency and hardness, and can be carved into vessels and implements.
 He relates the story of a woman who owned a ladle made of the mineral, paying the sum of 150,000 sesterces for the item.
 Nero deliberately broke two crystal cups when he realised that he was about to be deposed, so denying their use to anyone else.

 Pliny returns to the problem of fraud and the detection of false gems using several tests, including the scratch test, where counterfeit gems can be marked by a steel file, and genuine ones not.
-Perhaps it refers to glass imitations of jewellery gemstones.
 He refers to using one hard mineral to scratch another, presaging the Mohs hardness scale.
 Diamond sits at the top of the series because, Pliny says, it will scratch all other minerals.